The Farm at Moose Hill—Growing Practices

 - We use limited drip irrigation in our lower field.
 Our focus on building healthy soils allows us to limit irrigation, which is an energy-intensive method of watering plants and producing food.
 We choose to have some crops with drip irrigation providing needed water at the roots of the plant.

 - We seek to limit our consumption of non-reusable materials.
-Beds are covered with straw for mulching and we provide paper bags at our farm stand and at market.
+Beds are covered with straw for mulching and we use reusable crates to distribute our produce.